 What we are doing to help

-Children on the Edge are supporting Mercy Foundation in the running of these tent schools which currently provide quality child-friendly education for 300 children.
-The schools are safe places with a trusted adult presence.
 Where other projects of this kind bring in teachers from the outside, this model raises up teachers from within the Syrian refugee community.
+This has created a sense of ownership and provided vital livelihood opportunities.

 News and Features